donkirkby/chess-kit/raw_rules/new_rules.md

 a pawn without looking to choose the colour they will play.

 Each player should take a piece of paper, and write a 6x6 grid on it in pen.
+Label one side with a W for White and the opposite with a B for Black.

 ### Play
 The rules of standard chess apply, with these changes: